Panther1976/bikesharing/README.md

 <img width="216" alt="trips by weekday per hour" src="https://user-images.githubusercontent.com/106631875/192701865-44ce39d9-8f4d-412b-87ff-136cfdf8270a.png">

-The heat map above shows the most popular times to check out a bike for all riders and genders are Thursdays between 5PM and 6PM.
+The heat map above shows the most popular times to check out a bike for all riders and genders are Thursdays between 5PM and 7PM.
 This is illustrated with a dark orangish-red color.

-The chart below, highlights the 5PM and 6PM checkout times
+The chart below, highlights the hours between 5PM and 7PM checkout times

 <img width="365" alt="August Peak Hours" src="https://user-images.githubusercontent.com/106631875/192701643-d47e19e6-a685-4475-ae4d-32ee8221db1b.png">

 <img width="397" alt="trips by gender weekday per hour" src="https://user-images.githubusercontent.com/106631875/192701581-dd130e17-e1bf-4f96-8b67-af0f0e0978ab.png">

 Above is a second heat map that breaks these trips down by gender (weekday per hour).
-The data reveals that male riders predominantly make up the 5PM and 6PM Thursday night riders.
+The data reveals that male riders predominantly make up the Thursday night riders between 5PM and 7PM.

 ## A breakdown of what days of the week a user might be more likely to checkout a bike, by type of user and gender.